Fz77z/pterodactyl-automated-backups/README.md

 1. `requests`: A Python module used for making HTTP requests.
-2. `python-dotenv`: A Python module used for handling .env files. you can install them using pip via : `pip install requests && pip install python-dotenv`
+2. `python-dotenv`: A Python module used for handling .env files. you can install them using pip via :<br> `pip install requests && pip install python-dotenv`

 Note: The `os`, `time`, `json`, `logging`, and `http` modules are part of the Python 3 Standard Library and are included with Python by default.